π Last Updated: February 22, 2026 | New startups added weekly

 Artificial Intelligence & Machine Learning

 AI startups in Australia captured $1.3 billion in funding during 2024, with particular strength in applied AI for industries like agriculture, mining, and healthcare.
-Australia startups in the AI sector benefit from world-class research institutions, with CSIRO’s Data61 leading commercialization efforts.
+Australia startups in the AI sector benefit from world-class research institutions, with CSIRO’s Data61 leading commercialisation efforts.

 The sector has produced notable Australia startups like Harrison.ai (medical imaging AI), Flamingo AI (computer vision), and Hyper Anna (analytics AI).
 The Australian government’s National AI Action Plan and the $124 million AI and Digital Capability Centers program demonstrate strong policy support for continued growth among Australia startups in this sector.